dehghanfatemeh/fastapi12_heroku/README.md

 ###### Important notes for Heroku users:

--After making changes to your code, you need to run it add . && git commit -m "Your commit message" and then git push heroku master to deploy your changes to Heroku.
+-After making changes to your code, you need to run `git add . && git commit -m "Your commit message"` and then `git push heroku master` to deploy your changes to Heroku.

--You can also use heroku logs to see the logs of your app on your terminal.
+-You can also use `heroku logs` to see the logs of your app on your terminal.

--Every new library that you install must be included in requirements.txt  file so that Heroku will install it.
+-Every new library that you install must be included in `requirements.txt`  file so that Heroku will install it.

--By default, we are using gunicorn as a master process and uvicorn as worker processes.
+-By default, we are using `gunicorn` as a master process and uvicorn as worker processes.

 Full documentation to deploy your app on Heroku using git can be found [here](https://devcenter.heroku.com/articles/git).
 You can also deploy your app using [Github integration](https://devcenter.heroku.com/articles/github-integration) for Heroku.